 What does laughing communication reveal about your baby’s brain?

-Ever played hide and seek with your baby?
-What is the sequence of brain understanding in which your baby becomes aware and realizes that you might actually still be there even though you are out of sight?
+Have you ever played hide and seek with your baby?
+What is the sequence of brain understanding in which your baby becomes aware and realizes that you might actually still be there, even though you are out of sight?
 For the first few months of a baby’s life, if you are out of sight this basically means you don’t exist.

-Eye tracking is a process that is developed around 4 months of age, in which a child is able to follow an object with his eyes.
+Eye tracking is a process that is developed around 4 months of age.
+It is when a child is able to follow an object with his eyes.
 However, a child will not be aware when you take an object away from him because he does not realize that the object is out of sight.
 Around 4-8 months of age, babies develop a better visual acuity and a more mature motor control.
 This will lead the infant to reach for objects, regardless of how hidden they are.
 This is indicative that the child is beginning to realize that the object that is out of sight is still there.
-Around 8-12 months of age, memory is highly developed to the point that they can remember the object.
+Around 8-12 months of age, memory is developed to the point that they can remember the object.
 If an object is completely out of sight, they will still look for it.
-This is precisely why they enjoy playing peek-a-boo and love removing cloths to discover hidden objects.
+This is precisely why they enjoy playing Peek-a-boo and love removing cloths to discover hidden objects.

 The concept of object permanence is significant in the role of the theory of cognitive development —introduced by Jean Piaget.
-During this sensorimotor stage of development, he suggested that infants understand the world through motor abilities such as vision, taste, touch and movement.
-Infants start out being egocentric—having no concept of a world existing separate from their own point of view and experience.
-But they gain this insight afterward.
+During this sensorimotor stage of development, he suggested that infants understand the world through motor abilities such as vision, taste, touch, and movement.
+Infants start out being egocentric meaning that they have no concept of a world existing separate from their own point of view and experience, but they gain this insight afterward.